Council Managed Sites for Busking & Street Stalls

 Buskers can book a site for a maximum of 3 hours, with a maximum of 3 bookings per week in one site.

 A Community Group can book a site for a maximum of 6 hours with a maximum of 3 bookings per annum in one site.

 contacting Council via email or phoning on (02) 6648 4000.

 Please provide detailed information (including photos if possible) so Council can take the appropriate action.

 Yes.
-Council can issue on-the-spot fines of $220.00 for busking without approval or breaching the registration conditions.
-Council can also cancel an existing registration and/or refuse a new registration.
+Council can issue on-the-spot fines of $220.00 for busking without approval or breaching Conditions of Approval.
+Council can also cancel bookings or refuse bookings due to previous breaches.

 Yes.
-As part of Council’s Terms and Conditions Buskers under the age of 18 years must have parental/legal guardian consent and must be older than 12 years of age.
+As part of Council’s Conditions of Approval buskers under the age of 18 years must have parental/legal guardian consent.

 A community group is a type of group or organisation created to provide benefit to members of our local community.
 Not-For-Profit describes a group or organisation in which donations received are used in pursuing the organisation’s objectives and to keep the group running.
 Sites can be booked by these groups to promote information that will benefit the local community or raise money for members of the local community.
 This could include raffles for sporting clubs or other groups providing information for mental health awareness within the region.